allo-media/text2num/doc/index.rst

 ``text2num`` is a package that provides functions and parser classes for:

-- parsing numbers expressed as words in French and convert them to integer values;
+- parsing numbers expressed as words in French or English and convert them to integer values;
-- detect ordinals, cardinals and decimal numbers in a stream of French words and get their decimal digit representations.
+- detect ordinals, cardinals and decimal numbers in a stream of French or English words and get their decimal digit representations.

 ``text2num`` is distributed under the MIT license and is known to work on python version 3.6 and above.